-This insurance coverage is legally required, and protects the driver from liability if a third-party suffers an injury in an at-fault accident.
-The policy is purchased as a part of the shaken process, and covers the term of the shaken period.
+This insurance coverage is legally required and protects the driver from liability if a third party suffers an injury in an at-fault accident.
+The policy is purchased as a part of the shaken process and covers the shaken period.
 Mandatory Liability Insurance can cost between JPY 30,000 to 40,000 each time.

-*It should be noted that compulsory coverage is very limited in its protection, and additional optional insurance is highly recommended.
-See car insurance in Japan to find out why.
+* Drivers should note that compulsory coverage is very limited in its protection, and additional optional insurance is highly recommended.

 The benefit of buying a new car from a dealer, besides the new car smell, is the convenience of having all the registration and paperwork largely taken care of for you.
-Registering a car in Japan can be a challenging process; especially if you don’t speak or read Japanese.
+Registering a car in Japan can be challenging, especially if you don’t speak or read Japanese.